 - EDLD 6791: Educational Leadership Master's Seminar, one credit

-Section total: Seven credits
+Section total: Four credits

-III.
-Higher education and student affairs core
+II.
+Specialty core in Higher education and student affairs

 - EDLD 6510: Foundations of Student Affairs in Higher Education